-Learning Culture
+1. Learning Culture

-To enable children to learn well, the school will work to develop a culture where children:

-- enjoy learning - feel safe respect, value and support each other as learners - take risks - recognise mistakes and errors as a learning opportunity and persevere - set high expectations learning behaviour, progress in learning, presentation etc. - develop a 'Can do' attitude and where adults:

-- establish positive working relationships with all children in the class - model learning and expected behaviour for the children - treat all children fairly and with kindness and respect with encouragement, praise and rewards for all
+- 1.1.
+To enable children to learn well, the school will work to develop a culture where children: - enjoy learning - feel safe respect, value and support each other as learners - respect that making mistakes and errors is a learning opportunity - care about high expectations set for them: this may be demonstrated through learning behaviour, progress in learning, presentation etc. - develop a 'Can do' growth mindset attitude - 1.2.
+In our school we will work to develop a culture where adults: - establish positive working relationships with all children in the class - model learning and expected behaviour for the children - treat all children fairly and with kindness and respect with encouragement, praise and rewards for all

-This learning culture needs to be actively taught and quickly established (in September), then further developed and reinforced, throughout the year, involving the children at every stage.

-Effective Learning
+2. Effective Learning

+- 2.1.
 People learn in different ways.
 Learning opportunities should incorporate a range of strategies in order to engage children in learning and meet the needs of all learners.
 These could include:

 - investigation and problem solving

 - research

 - whole-class work

 - group work (in groups selected for different reasons)

 - paired work

 - individual work

 - independent work, which is child directed

 - collaborative work

 - selecting and using relevant resources to support learning

 - asking and answering questions

-- use of IT including visual images, film, interactive teaching resources etc
+- use of IT including visual images, film, interactive teaching resources etc.

-- · fieldwork and visits to places of educational interest
+- fieldwork and visits to places of educational interest

 - guest visitors and performances

 - creative activities

 - debates, discussions, oral presentations and other speaking and listening strategies

 - drama techniques

-- · designing and making things
+- designing and making things

 - participation in athletic or physical activity

 - Setting challenges for themselves

+2.2.
 Children should be taught to take responsibility for their own learning; to review the way they learn and how they learn and how to overcome challenges in their learning.

-Effective Teaching
+3. Effective Teaching

+3.1.
 Assessment for Learning will be evident in planning and lessons to ensure lessons are well paced and all pupils make progress in learning.
 Prior assessment of the pupils' understanding should be used to inform the planning lessons with a clear progression in skills.
-All planning must be saved in the relevant Class folder on the Staff Drive on Monday morning each week.